great-expectations/great_expectations/docs/tutorials/create_expectations.rst

             .. tab-container:: tab2
                 :title: SQLAlchemy

-                Here are three examples of constructing ``batch_kwargs`` that specify which batch of data should be loaded from a data asset:
+                A SQLAlchemy datasource can accept ``batch_kwargs`` that instruct it load a batch from a table, a view, or a result set of a query:

                 If you would like to validate an entire table (or a view) in your database's default schema: